sheilakoo/Project-1/README.md

  * Fatalities are likely affected by **other factors**, such as drink driving, failure to adhere to traffic rules, jaywalking etc (Motorist.sg, 2020).

  * **Jan, Mar and Apr** consistently had high number of casualties with relatively high number of rainy days.
-Rainy days in these months are likely due to the annual monsoon season (with Feb usually the exception being a drier month) (Meteorological Service Singapore, 2019).
+Rainy days in these months are likely due to the Northeast Monsoon season (with Feb usually the exception being a drier month) (Meteorological Service Singapore, 2019).

  * Though articles on Singapore road accident causes stated only human error reasons (Direct Asia, 2022; Motorist.sg, 2018), **the strong correlation suggests that rainy weather might have elevated those human error and resulted in road accident injuries**.

- * During the **monsoon season**, the respective **government organizations** should practise more stringent road safety measures tailored to **motorcyclists and pillion riders, motor cars and station wagons and pedestrians**
+ * During the **Northeast Monsoon**, the respective **government organizations** should practise more stringent road safety measures tailored to **motorcyclists and pillion riders, motor cars and station wagons and pedestrians**

 ### Recommendations
 The table below proposes some targeted road safety measures: